HIPAA Posture

 - Ensuring nurses use the app on secured, authorized devices

-- Maintaining organizational HIPAA policies and training
+- Maintaining organizational HIPAA policies and workforce training

 - Controlling who has access to the app within your workforce

-- Reviewing and executing a Business Associate Agreement with us
+- Reviewing and executing a Business Associate Agreement with us before any PHI flows under our BA relationship

 Request a Business Associate Agreement